Seesaw Models under the Lens of Angular Distributions at $\mu^+\mu^-,\, \mu^+ \mu^+, \, \mu^+ \gamma$ and $\mu^+ e^-$ Colliders: Different Seesaw models

-The heavy leptons will finally decay to the light(SM) leptons associated with the Higgs boson or the weak gauge bosons.
-The partial decay widths of each generation of $N^0$ and $\widetilde{N}^0$ in different channels are given by:
+The heavy leptons ultimately decay into light (SM) leptons accompanied by either the Higgs boson or weak gauge bosons.
+The partial decay widths of $N^0$ and $\widetilde{N}^0$ for the various channels are given by:

-As already mentioned in \autoref{sec:I}, the partial decay widths of heavy neutrinos in this case will be half of the same in usual Type-III scenario.
-Another interesting feature can be observed in the behaviour of the neutral and the charged components of iType-III fermion; unlike the neutral components $N^0/\widetilde N^0$, which couples to $Z,\,h$ and $W^{\pm}$ (\autoref{eq:decN0inv}), one of the charged components, $N^{\pm}$ couples to $Z\ell$ and $h\ell$ only, while the other one, $\widetilde{N}^{\pm}$ interacts with $W^{\pm}\nu$ (see \autoref{appen}).
-This indicates the decay of $N^\pm$ through $hl$ and $Zl$ modes with $50\%$ branching in each but $\widetilde{N}^\pm$ decays to $W\nu$ entirely.
-The partial decay widths for the charged components are given by:
+As already mentioned in \autoref{sec:I}, the partial decay widths of the heavy neutrinos in the inverse Type-III scenario are reduced by a factor of two compared to the usual Type-III case.
+An additional interesting feature arises in the charged sector: while the neutral states $N^0/\widetilde N^0$ couple to $Z$, $h$, and $W^{\pm}$ (\autoref{eq:decN0inv}), the charged states show a split behaviour.
+One of them, $N^\pm$, couples only to $Z\ell$ and $h\ell$, leading to decays with 50\% branching ratio into each channel, whereas the other, $\widetilde N^\pm$, couples exclusively to $W^{\pm}\nu$ and hence decays entirely through this mode (see \autoref{appen1}).
+The corresponding partial decay widths for the charged components are:

-The ATLAS and CMS collaborations have already \,\, searched for the existence of heavy charged (neutral) leptons at LHC.
-Non-observation of any such state force them to put experimental upper bounds on the pair production cross section as a function of heavy lepton mass.
-However, the theoretical cross section, predicted there, involves one generation of heavy lepton only, whereas, in our case there are six copies of heavy charged (neutral) leptons.
-Therefore, we scale the theoretical estimate lines of Refs. \cite{CMS:2019lwf,ATLAS:2020wop} by six and reproduce the plots in \autoref{boundTy3}, where the black dashed lines indicate expected median, the green and yellow regions signify the $1\sigma$ and $2\sigma$ expectations respectively while the red curve symbolizes the theoretical estimation of the pair production cross section with six copies of heavy charged leptons.
-Considering both the results from ATLAS and CMS, we can restrict the mass of fermionic triplet in inverse Type-III case (three generations) to be higher than 1100 GeV with $2\sigma$ values of expectation.
+The ATLAS and CMS collaborations have already searched for heavy charged and neutral leptons as well as type-III seesaw heavy leptons at the LHC.
+The non-observation of such states has led to experimental upper bounds on the pair-production cross-section as a function of the heavy lepton mass.
+This in turn sets a lower bound of 910 GeV \cite{ATLAS:2022yhd,CMS:2019lwf,ATLAS:2020wop} on the mass of type-III seesaw heavy leptons.
+However, the theoretical predictions in these analyses assume only a single generation of heavy leptons, whereas in our case there are six copies of heavy charged and neutral states.
+We therefore scale the theoretical estimates of Refs.~\cite{ATLAS:2022yhd,CMS:2019lwf,ATLAS:2020wop} by a factor of six and obtain a lower bound of about 1100 GeV on the mass of the fermionic triplet in the inverse Type-III case (three generations) at the $2\sigma$ level.